 Several months ago, I was contacted by a clothing company whose name rang a bell.
 “Hmm,” I murmured… “You’re called prAna?”
 Suddenly it hit me where I’d heard of them.

-TWELVE years ago, I bought a pair of durable black travel pants for my first solo voyage (Mexico), and the company that made these pants was called prAna.
-(Note: All links to their site here are affiliates.)
+TWELVE years ago, I bought a pair of durable black travel pants for my first solo voyage (Mexico), and the company that made these pants was called (affiliate) prAna.
+(Note: All links to their site here are affiliates, meaning they provide a small commission upon purchase at no extra cost to you.)
 Why do I remember this?
 I am now 33 years old, and have worn those pants during every major trip of my life since then.

 You can see them all over my blog, all over the world: in 2012 at the “Little Taj Mahal” of India, in 2010 while being beaten with a cane in Ghana, and in 2009 during my motorcycle trip across Vietnam, just to name 1% of the occasions I wore these miracle-y durable and pretty pants.
 I still wear them today, and they still look good!